 This is how it came to pass that I experienced one of my most precious, life changing experiences.

-In the spring of 1988 I had another bladder infection after a series of them.
+In the spring of 1988, I had another bladder infection after a series of them.
 I had taken antibiotics each time before and this time I was really opposed to taking them again.
-I felt strongly that something was really very wrong with the medical treatments in the past since the infections were still repeatedly happening.
+I felt strongly that something was very wrong with the medical treatments in the past since the infections were still repeatedly happening.
 This time I decided to ask my body and inner wisdom for what was needed.
-So I went into my deeply relaxed state, that is my own version of meditation, and I asked for guidance.
+So I went into my deeply relaxed state; that is my own version of meditation, and I asked for guidance.
 Amazingly clear, strong, and definite I immediately heard, "The body knows what it needs to do.
-Drink a lot of water."
+Drink water."

 I continued the routine of drinking, peeing and napping for the next three days and nights.
-At approximately 4 a.m. on the fourth day of this routine I woke up, after a short nap, with a definite awareness that I was going to die!
+At approximately 4 a.m. on the fourth day of this routine, I woke up, after a short nap, with a definite awareness that I was going to die!
 Somehow I just knew it!
 Strangely, this was not frightening to me but it was just a fact that I accepted in a neutral way.
 I asked my body again what I needed to do, as I had done nearly every time I woke up from a nap to do my drinking and peeing routine.
-Again I received the same message strongly, clearly and definitely: "Drink a lot of water.
+Again I received the same message strongly and clearly: "Drink water.
 The body knows what it needs to do."

 I continued the same routine through that morning of the fourth day: Wake up from a short nap, ask what to do, drink a full glass of water, pee, and go back and doze.
-About noon I added a new step to the routine: I included vomiting after drinking the water.
-The answer to my on-going question still came back the same: "The body knows what it needs to do.
-Drink a lot of water."
+About noon, I added a new step to the routine: I included vomiting after drinking the water.
+That was not my choice, it just started on its own and seemed to be beneficial.
+I kept asking the question and getting the same answer: "The body knows what it needs to do.
+Drink water."

 From about noon until about 4 p.m.
 I continued my routine and napped on the cool tile bathroom floor.
-I was feeling very badly but I felt really committed to this routine because the answer to my frequent question was so strong, clear and definite: "The body knows what it needs to do.
-Drink a lot of water."
+I was feeling very badly, but I felt committed to this routine because the answer to my frequent question was so strong, clear and definite: "The body knows what it needs to do.
+Drink water."

 I still remember very clearly lying on the floor with my face on the cool tile and having a thought of just letting go and surrendering to whatever was happening.
-When I had that thought I instantly shot out of my body like tooth paste squirting out of a tube squeezed hard!
+I just let go and gave up!
+With that thought, I instantly shot out of my body like toothpaste squirting out of a tube squeezed hard!
 "I" left my body from between my eyes and went immediately to the bathroom ceiling and looked down at my gray and bloated body with amazement!
 Everything was crystal clear.
 The "me" was outside that body on the floor and "I" had a totally different feeling than when in the body.
 "I" was very detached from that body on the floor.
 There are no words that even come close to describing how good "I" felt!
 Fantastic, glorious, heavenly are words with microscopic meaning compared to how "I" truly felt!

 Interestingly, "I" was not startled to find that "I" was not alone.
-"I" did not even look around to see who it was that asked, "Are you ready to die?"
-The voice was female and there are no words that can describe how beautiful and loving 'Her' voice was.
+"I" did not even look around to see who it was that asked me, "Are you ready to die?"
+The voice was female, and there are no words that can describe how beautiful and loving 'Her' voice was.
 I knew that whatever my answer would be, it was O.K. with Her.
-I took a few moments to answer as I looked forward in 'time'.
-It was a strange mental process that I am unable to do when I am in my body, but somehow "I" was able to do it at that moment.
+I took a few moments before answering as I looked forward in 'time'.
+It was a strange mental process that I am unable to do when I am in my body, but somehow "I" was able to look to the future at that moment.
 It was kind of like looking down a road where I saw enough of my 'future' to make my decision.
 I answered Her with a simple, "No, I have more to do."